Fell, trail and road running

 Ultramarathons are gaining in popularity with a number held across the North York Moors, many using sections of the Cleveland Way.

-- Northern Traverse (18-22 April 2020) - organised by experts Open Adventure, how about having a go at an ultra run following Wainwright's Coast to Coast route, where you get to decide when to stop.
-First held in 2016, you'll have 5 days to make the 190 mile journey from St Bees to Robin Hood's Bay in the North York Moors.
+- Northern Traverse (1-5 April 2023) - how about an ultra run following Wainwright's Coast to Coast route, where you get to decide when to stop.
+You'll have 5 days to make the 190 mile journey from St Bees to Robin Hood's Bay in the North York Moors.

 - Lyke Wake Challenge (July), organised by the Quakers Running Club, involves following the iconic 40+ mile Lyke Wake Walk route starting from near Osmotherley (Sheepwash car park) and finishing in Ravenscar village on the North York Moors' coast.
 Runners are expected to complete the event in twelve hours or less.